-A student who commits an act of vandalism or graffiti on school grounds shall be subject to disciplinary action, including, but not limited to, suspension or expulsion in accordance with Board policy and administrative regulation.
-If reparation for damages is not made, the district also may withhold the student's grades, diploma, and/or transcripts in accordance with law.
+Any district student who commits an act of vandalism shall be subject to disciplinary action by the district and also may be prosecuted through other legal means.
+If reparation of damages is not made, the district also may withhold the student's grades, diploma and/or transcripts in accordance with law.

-''' (cf. 3515.4 - Recovery for Property Loss or Damage) (cf. 5125.2 - Withholding Grades, Diploma or Transcripts) '''
+(cf. 5125.2 - Withholding Grades, Diploma or Transcripts)